propfeds/terminal-blues/readme.md

 - (???
 Heresy) Spell icons completely in 14px pixel-art
 - Custom fonts: Head to Options > Fonts in-game to change the font.
   - Brass Blues: The Brass font with a new blue coat of paint.
-  - Classic: Replaced by the font from the MSX machines.
+  - Classic: Where has it gone?
   - Light ([listed in Options as Heavy](docs/quirks_questions.md#the-heavy-and-light-fonts-are-swapped)): Replaced by Blightbulb, a custom font.

 ## Instructions